autocrossblog/autocrossblog_astro/src/content/post/2011/success-the-bushings-are-removed-from-the-upper-control-arms.md

 ---
 title: "Success!
-The bushings are removed from the upper control arms"
+The bushings are removed from the upper arms"
 excerpt: "Explore this blog post about the importance of having the right tools, using a home repair task as an example.
 See images and video of the process."
 author: chris
 publishDate: 2011-03-25T02:10:52+00:00